What is a Life Coach?

-A life coach is someone professionally trained to help you maximize your full potential.
 To compete as a world-class athlete, you need the experience, enthusiastic support, objective perspective and insight of a coach.
 This is just as true for CEOs, entrepreneurs, business leaders, executives and business professionals.
+A life coach is someone professionally trained to help you maximize your full potential and reach your desired results.

 A life coach encourages and counsels clients on a range of professional and personal issues.
 Life coaching is distinct from advice, consulting, counseling, mentoring and therapy.
 The coaching process takes on specific professional projects, personal goals and transitions by analyzing the current situation, identifying existing and potential challenges and obstacles and devising a plan of action designed to achieve specific outcomes.